Skip to content

 Frequently Asked Questions About Police Simulation Training

-How quickly is the portable system ready for deployment?
+How quickly is the portable system ready to use?

-The portable Mangold Video Debriefing System is designed as a case solution and is fully operational within minutes.
-It requires no external network infrastructure and can be run autonomously at training grounds, in vehicles, or at real operation sites - ideal for mobile in-situ training without fixed infrastructure.
+The portable Mangold system is designed as a case solution and is operational within minutes.
+It requires no external network infrastructure and can run autonomously at training grounds, in vehicles, or at real operation sites – ideal for mobile in-situ training.

-The system is used by police academies and training centers for structured basic tactical training, continuing education units for regular refreshers with documented outcomes, special operations units (SWAT/tactical teams) for high-stakes scenario training, and leadership training programs for analyzing communication and decision-making under pressure.
+The AV debriefing system can be used by police academies and training centers for foundational tactical training, by continuing education units for regular refreshers with documented outcomes, by special operations units (SWAT/tactical teams) for high-risk scenario training, and by leadership training programs analyzing communication and decision-making under pressure.
+The trainings themselves are run by the respective units – Mangold provides the recording and debriefing platform.